0xkzam/cryptography/README.md

 #### RSA

-RSA (Ron Rivest, Adi Shamir, Leonard Adleman) is based on the Integer Factoring Problem using the product of 2 large primes.
+RSA (Ron Rivest, Adi Shamir, Leonard Adleman.
+1978) is based on the Integer Factoring Problem using the product of 2 large primes.
 In theory large scale quantum computing could potentially break RSA encryption using Shor’s algorithm.

 - Key Generation